Privacy Act Statement

 In addition, we may share this information in accordance with the Privacy Act and other Federal laws.
 For example, where authorized, we may use and disclose this information in computer matching programs, in which our records are compared with other records to establish or verify a person's eligibility for Federal benefit programs and for repayment of incorrect or delinquent debts under these programs.

-A list of additional routine uses is available in our Privacy Act System of Records Notice (SORN) 60-0373, entitled Central Repository of Electronic Authentication Data Master File.
-Additional information and a full listing of all our SORNs are available on our website at www.socialsecurity.gov/foia/bluebook.
+A list of additional routine uses is available in our Privacy Act System of Records Notice (SORN) 60-0373, entitled Central Repository of Electronic Authentication Data Master File, as published in the Federal Register (FR) on December 19, 2010, at 75 FR 79065.
+Additional information, and a full listing of all our SORNs, is available on our website at www.ssa.gov/privacy/.

 This Privacy Act Statement applies to the entire online authentication process and credential issuance, which includes account setup to account maintenance.